Extra money for those who need it

 NTU International / EU Hardship Fund

-If you are an International or EU (for fee purposes) student, and are facing sudden unforeseen financial hardship, you may be eligible to apply for emergency funding to contribute towards short-term living costs.
+You may be eligible for emergency funding to contribute towards short-term living costs.

-Please be aware that the fund is limited and not able to support cases of ongoing financial hardship.
-Priority is given to students in their final stages of study.
-You must be fully enrolled on a full-time award bearing course.
+Please be aware that the fund is limited.
+We aren't able to support cases of ongoing financial hardship.

 NTU Summer Vacation Hardship Fund

-- Students who are unable to take up paid employment over the summer vacation period due to illness or disability;
+- Students unable to take up paid employment due to illness or disability.

-- Lone parents with dependent children who have support needs during those parts of the summer vacation where they have little or no entitlement to benefits
+- Lone parents with dependent children who have support needs.
+This must be during the part of the summer vacation where they have little or no entitlement to benefits.

-We understand that some students may have difficulty finding suitable paid employment during the summer vacation, but the hardship fund cannot normally consider applications in these circumstances except from those who are deemed to be vulnerable.
+We understand that some students may have difficulty finding suitable paid employment.
+We cannot consider applications in these circumstances, except from those considered vulnerable.

 Help with finding work is available from the University’s Job Shop.